Hi there, we’re pleased to welcome you to another engaging session on nursing!

 Family Nurse Practitioner (FNP)

-Family nurse practitioners are providers of primary healthcare services to families and individuals throughout their lifespan.
+Family nurse practitioners provide primary healthcare services to families and individuals throughout their lifespan.

 FNPs serve primary care providers to their patients.